 4. Offers a “trial run”

 How many times have you wished you could take candidates for a “test drive” before committing to hire them full time?
-With temporary staffing, it’s a possibility.
+With this type of staffing, it’s a possibility.
 While some positions are filled with the understanding that they’re strictly for the short term, others come with the possibility of full-time employment if things go well.

 5. Access to specialized skills

-Whether it’s a big new project that requires niche expertise or a specific business pain point you’re looking to solve, you may find yourself in need of a specialized skill no one on your workforce currently has.
-Temporary staffing can help you access such skills in an affordable way.
+Whether it’s a big new project that requires niche expertise or a specific business pain point you’re looking to solve, you may need a specialized skill no one in your workforce currently has.
+This can help you access such skills at an affordable price.

 When we think of the stereotypical temp, we usually envision administrative and clerical work.
-In fact, though, temporary staffing can be leveraged to fill almost any business need, from finance to creative to technology, in a more cost-effective way than hiring someone full time.
+In fact, though, this can be leveraged to fill almost any business need, from finance to marketing to technology, more cost-effectively than hiring someone full-time.

 Cons of Temporary Staffing